Kenn3Th/Physics-1-semester/MAT1120/Oblig2/README.txt

-In this assigment i have used MATLAB to calculate the matrices
+In this assigment I have used MATLAB to calculate the matrices